NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 Numeric field indicates the depth measured in meters from the ground surface to which the vertical perimeter insulation extends.
 Valid range from &gt; Slab Thickness to &lt; Domain Depth.

+#### Field: X-Direction Mesh Density Parameter

+This numeric integer field represents the number of cells to be placed between any two “domain partitions” during mesh development.
+A domain partition may be thought of as a basement wall/floor, or a pipe.
+Once these components are laid out in the domain, this field number of cells are placed between the partitions.
+Further information on this is found in the engineering reference manual.

+#### Field: Y-Direction Mesh Density Parameter

+Same as previous.

+#### Field: Z-Direction Mesh Density Parameter

+Same as previous.

+#### Field: Mesh Type

+This alpha field represents the type of mesh to create when placing cells between “domain partitions.”
+Two options are available: “uniform” and “geometric.”
+For uniform, the cells are placed in the region with all cells having equal size.
+For symmetric-geometric, the cells are compressed toward the partitions so that there are more cells on either side of the mesh region.
+This can help focus computational intensity on the boundary areas where it is likely more desired.
+For symmetric-geometric mesh distribution, the mesh density parameter should be an even number to provide the symmetric condition.

+#### Field: Geometric Coefficient

+This numeric field represents the compression of cell distribution if the x-direction mesh type is set to “geometric.”
+If the mesh type is uniform, this field is not interpreted.
+For symmetric geometric, a value in this field equal to 1 would result in a uniform distribution, while a value of 2 would provide a highly skewed distribution.

 #### Field: Simulation Timestep

 Alpha field indicating whether the domain will update temperatures at each zone timestep, or at hourly intervals.
 Options include “timestep” and “hourly”.